-Reflective practices help to pause, and to ponder the situation and its implications before jumping into action.
+Reflective practices help to pause,

+and to ponder the situation and its

+implications before jumping into

+action.
-/WHAT IS ASSESSED HERE:

-HOW AWARE YOU ARE ABOUT THE

-ANCHORS OF YOUR IDENTITY AND

-YOUR VALUES; HOW YOU FEEL AND

-ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.

-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
+We don't have enough data to report on your behaviors or feelings about this topic.